vivianliang/humane-sort/README.md

 a more humane sort

-Sorts string characters according to ASCII value unless two digit substrings are in question, in which case the numbers will be evaluated numerically.
+Sorts string characters according to ASCII value unless digit substrings are in question, in which case the numbers will be evaluated numerically.

 	a1.txt